dropbox/dropbox-sdk-js/README.md

 Please view our full JavaScript SDK documentation at <http://dropbox.github.io/dropbox-sdk-js>.

 ## Prerequisites
-This library depends on the Promise and Fetch globals which require a polyfill ([whatwg-fetch](https://www.npmjs.com/package/whatwg-fetch), [es6-promise](https://www.npmjs.com/package/es6-promise)) for unsupported browsers and a wrapper around request within Node.js applications.
-We advise using the [isormophic-fetch](https://www.npmjs.com/package/isomorphic-fetch) library which supports fetch within both environments.
+This library depends on the Promise global which requires a polyfill ([es6-promise](https://www.npmjs.com/package/es6-promise)) for unsupported browsers.
+It also requires that `fetch` be passed into the constructor; we advise using the [isormophic-fetch](https://www.npmjs.com/package/isomorphic-fetch) library which supports fetch within both environments.

 ## Quickstart
 For a quick overview the below example will install the package and use it as a CommonJS module.
 For more alternative loading options please view our [Getting started](http://dropbox.github.io/dropbox-sdk-js/tutorial-Getting%20started.html) tutorial.